6. Producing communications materials

 - What does CARE plan to do about the situation?

 A useful way to prepare for human interest stories is to have field staff gather information from people they talk to in the field, which can be developed into stories.
 Please refer to Annex 13.11 CARE Storytelling Guide and Templates.
+Training documents and guidance are also available and have been uploaded here.
+Some highlights:

 Well-written op-eds (a column written by a CARE staff or partner placed in the opinion-editorial section of a media outlet) are a useful way to raise awareness of CARE’s work, our advocacy positions, and our analysis of the situation, particularly for emergencies that don’t attract much media attention.
 An op-ed can be placed in traditional media outlets or on social media/blogging sites, and then posted on CI websites.